 The business scope of the Volkswagen Group in China includes the production, sales and services of vehicles and parts, such as engines and transmissions.
 The Group is represented by many auto brands in all segments — including Volkswagen Passenger Cars Brand, Audi, ŠKODA, JETTA, Porsche, Bentley, Lamborghini, MAN, Scania and Ducati.

 Since entering the Chinese market, the Volkswagen Group has taken the leading market position.
 In 2021, Volkswagen Group China, together with its joint venture partners, delivered 3.3 million vehicles to customers in Mainland China and Hong Kong.

 By 2050, the Volkswagen Group aims to be fully net carbon neutral around the world.
 Volkswagen Group China is tackling this plan with the goTOzero initiative to strengthen decarbonization efforts.
-By 2025, the factories around the globe will produce 30% less waste and use 30% less energy and water per vehicle.
+By 2025, factories around the globe will produce 30% less waste and use 30% less energy and water per vehicle.
 The share of electric models in the Group’s portfolio will be increased by up to 35%.
-In China, the Group is investing billions of RMB for e-cars, e-factories and corresponding R&D together with joint venture partners to achieve this goal.
+In China, the Group is investing billions of RMB for e-cars, e-factories and corresponding R&D together with its joint venture partners to achieve this goal.

-By continuing to bring the most advanced and environmentally sound technologies and products to China, as well as providing professional services for an even higher customer satisfaction, the Volkswagen Group is driving towards a sustainable future with China’s automobile industry.
+The Volkswagen Group is accelerating the transformation into a software-driven mobility company.
+By continuing to bring the most advanced and environmentally sound technologies and products to China, as well as providing professional services for even higher customer satisfaction, the Volkswagen Group is driving towards a sustainable future with China’s automobile industry.